Arthur's Pass: Facilities and points of interest

+Visitor centre

 New Zealand's first national park visitor centre was built in Arthur's Pass in 1959, with the help of the Christchurch Wanderers Tramping Club.
 It was designed by Christchurch architect Paul Pascoe and used local stone to reflect the geology of the national park.
 As well as Department of Conservation offices, the building housed museum displays on the history of Arthur's Pass (including Richard Seddon's stagecoach) and archives detailing the history of the National Park.
 In 2019 the building was declared earthquake prone, and the visitor centre was moved to a portacabin across the road.
 The cost to upgrade the building to the required standard was estimated at NZ$3 million.

-Visitor accommodation is provided, from camp ground up to hotel standard.
-The township provides a general store, a petrol station, tea rooms and restaurants.
-Arthurs Pass is well known as a starting point for many excellent tramping tracks within the Arthurs Pass National Park.

-There are also several good walks from here, including the Devil's Punchbowl Falls, Bealey Valley and Avalanche Peak.
-The mischievous kea (New Zealand mountain parrot) can be found here.